LexT96/SustainMind/README.md

   cd server
 ```

-Fill your credentials according to the .env.example
+Fill your credentials according to the .env

 Install dependencies